-As the world of international travel finally returns, I bring you wondrous tidings – I have found a cure for jet lag; the only bad news is that it costs US$360,900.
+As the world of international travel finally returns, I bring you wondrous tidings – I have found a cure for jet lag; the only bad news is that it costs A$568,300.

-Actually, there is no bad news because your cash also gets you perhaps the most perfectly balanced, lusciously shaped and technologically advanced road car the world has ever seen: Ferrari’s new 296 GTB.
+Actually, there is no bad news because your cool half million also gets you perhaps the most perfectly balanced, lusciously shaped and technologically advanced road car the world has ever seen: Ferrari’s new 296 GTB.

 No horsing around